DanielEScherzer/website-content/src/Blog/posts/20250919-rust-euler.md

 the various `Digit` instances, they would hold the details of the *locations* (row and column) of each `Digit` in the collection.
 Then, any time that the `DigitCollection` wanted to do anything, it would fetch a reference to the needed `Digit`.
-That reference would only remain around while it was in use, and so there would not be multiple references to the same `Digit` at once as long as only one `DigitCollection` was doing work at a time.
+Those references were short-lived and scoped to their usage, so there would not be multiple references to the same `Digit` at once as long as only one `DigitCollection` was doing work at a time.

 At that point, I realized that the setup of the `DigitCollection` struct meant that it was no longer tied to a specific grid.
 The `DigitCollection` only held